33 years of legal experience litigating and settling family law cases in Pitt and surrounding counties.

 - Annual participation in at least one day long Alternative Dispute Resolution Continuing Legal Education seminar.

-- 5 Things an Employment Lawyer Can Do (That You Probably Can't)
+- 5 Things a Wage & Hour Lawyer Can Do (That You Probably Can't)

-- Legalese From A to Z: 5 Legal Terms Beginning With 'F'
+- Legalese From A to Z: 5 Legal Terms Beginning With 'H'